-3.6 What is the timeframe for scrutiny of the merger by the regulatory body?
+3.6 What is the timeframe for scrutiny of the merger by the merger authority?
 What are the main stages in the regulatory process?
+Can the timeframe be suspended by the authority?

 The procedure for assessing a concentration under the Competition Act encompasses two stages: an initial investigation (Phase 1) following which, if the Authority considers that there are serious concerns that the concentration is incompatible with competition rules, it initiates an in-depth investigation (Phase 2).
-The Authority is bound in both phases of the procedure by tight deadlines.
-If no decision is issued within the deadlines set by the Competition Act, a non-opposition decision is deemed to have been adopted.
+The Authority is bound in both phases of the procedure by tight deadlines: if no decision is issued within the set deadlines, a non-opposition decision is deemed to have been adopted.
 However, since these time limits are suspended whenever the Authority requests additional information from the parties and hears the notifying parties and other interveners, deadlines are invariably extended.
 All deadlines set by the Competition Act on merger control procedure are expressed in working days.